MinhChauNGUYEN/praatfig/README.md

 See [this folder] if you wish to be able to produce be able to produce a figure like this:

  <img src="praatfig2.png">
+ This script was used to creat figures for my ICPhS2019 paper.
+It is majorly based on the script #1, but has been added to the values of f0 and Oq which are not calculated by Praat.

 ### Script #3: An advanced script by [Francisco Torreira](http://cgussenhoven.ruhosting.nl/wordpress/wp-content/uploads/2018/01/byCourtesy_Francisco_Torreira.txt)
 See [this folder](https://github.com/MinhChauNGUYEN/praatfig/tree/master/Script3_DrawObjects_byFranciscoTorreira) if you wish to be able to produce a figure like this: